delinarobat/delinarobat.github.io/_projects/2_project.md

 Working with Pirouz Hanachi introduced a strong connection to the idea of the city itself.
 Through the curating process, I helped develop his ideas into a story that could communicate broader questions about cities, people, and urban life.

 {% include figure.liquid
-path="assets/img/curating meeting with mr hanachi.jpg"
+path="assets/img/curating-hanachi.jpg"
 title="Curating meeting with Pirouz Hanachi" class="img-fluid rounded z-depth-1"
 %}

 ### Mojtaba Jabbari

-With Mojtaba Jabbari, the challenge was to translate personal experiences from professional sport into a story that could connect with a wider audience and contribute to the theme of “Civilized City.”
+With Mojtaba Jabbari, the challenge was to translate personal experiences from professional sport into a story that could connect with a wider audience and contribute to the theme of **“Civilized City.”**

 ## The Event

 After months of planning, designing, curating, and coordinating, the event brought all of these different parts together.

 {% include figure.liquid
-path="assets/img/the event day.jpg"
+path="assets/img/event-day.jpg"
 title="TEDxUT event day"
 class="img-fluid rounded z-depth-1"
 %}

 {% include figure.liquid
-path="assets/img/the day of event.jpg"
-title="TEDxUT"
+path="assets/img/event-day-02.jpg"
+title="TEDxUT event day"
+class="img-fluid rounded z-depth-1"
+%}

+{% include figure.liquid
+path="assets/img/event-with-pejman.jpg"
+title="Event day with Hamidreza Pejman" class="img-fluid rounded z-depth-1"
+%}

+{% include figure.liquid
+path="assets/img/tedxut-team.jpg"
+title="TEDxUT team"
 class="img-fluid rounded z-depth-1"
 %}